jtophilip/bindingtutor/doc/RunningMTBindingSim.rst

 Screen shot of the experimental method selection box.

-**Vary [MT]**

-In this method, the concentration of A is held constant and the concentration of MT is varied.
+**Vary [MT]:** In this method, the concentration of A is held constant and the concentration of MT is varied.
 The fraction of A bound is graphed on the y-axis.
-This is a "standard" binding experiment and simulates data from many standard experimental methods of measuring biding data, including SPR, fluorescence anisotropy, and tryptophan fluorescence, as well as cosedimentation assays.
+This is a "standard" binding experiment and simulates data from many standard experimental methods of measuring binding data, including SPR, fluorescence anisotropy, and tryptophan fluorescence, as well as cosedimentation assays.

-**Vary [A]**

-In this method the concentration of MT is held constant and the concentration of A is varied.
+**Vary [A]:** In this method, the concentration of MT is held constant and the concentration of A is varied.
 The concentration of A bound is graphed on the y-axis.
 This kind of data cannot be collected using many standard binding assays such as SPR and fluorescence anisotropy, but it can be collected using a cosedimentation assay.

-**Competition**

-In this method there are two MT binding proteins, A and B. The concentration of A and the concentration of MT are held constant while the concentration of B is varied.
+**Competition:** In this method, there are two MT binding proteins, A and
+B. The concentration of A and the concentration of MT are held constant while the concentration of B is varied.
 The fraction of A bound is plotted on the y-axis.
 This kind of data can be collected with many standard methods of measuring binding data, such as SPR, fluorescence anisotropy, tryptophan fluorescence, and cosedimentation assays.

 Plotting Mode
 -------------